oracle/graal/truffle/docs/Optimizing.md

 `--engine.TraceCompilation` prints a line each time a method is compiled.

+`--engine.TraceCompilationCompact` prints a line each time a method is compiled but more compact.

 `--engine.TraceCompilationDetail` also prints a line when compilation is queued, starts or completes.

 `--engine.TraceCompilationAST` prints the Truffle AST for each compilation.